7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

 FAQ
 ---

-**Q:** isn't it unsafe to use runtime dependency injection framework?
+**Q**: isn't it unsafe to use a runtime dependency injection framework?

 **A**: `distage` has static verification mechanisms allowing to achieve same level of guarantees as hand-written static code.
         Full compile-time DI support is under development.